Grade Level: 11 (9-12)

 (Move on to present to the class the 16-slide Forced to Fracture Presentation, a PowerPoint® file.
 Either before or after the presentation, assign students to complete the Forced to Fracture Worksheet; answers to the worksheet questions are given during the presentation.)

 (With slide 1 showing.)
 Forces are exerted on the body at all times, but why do some bones break?
 What forces cause them to lose their structure?
 After a bone break occurs, the body must attempt to repair the fractured bone.
 How does the body create new bone matrix to be used in repair?
 When the injury is beyond the body's ability to heal, what are some surgical methods of restoring the bone to its original structure and function?
 This is part of what biomedical engineers do: creating devices and approaches that can be used to repair fractures too severe for the body to heal on its own.
-(Continue on with the slides; refer to the slide notes for content to present at each slide.)
+(Continue on with the slides; refer to the slide notes for content to present at each slide).
+Following the presentation, challenge students to complete the hands-on investigation activity, Bone Crusher to test their understanding and critical solving skills to help remedy different fracture types!

 Lesson Background and Concepts for Teachers